 There are a wide range of methods to document your position and organizational tasks.
 A consistent organization-wide method will be simpler for everyone.
 Create a template that every staff member will use, so that all of the information is stored in the same place and using the same format.

 These procedure manuals should be computer documents that are easy to update and access.
 You may want a printed version for some uses, but make sure any updates are added to the computer version.
 Organizations use a wide range of software to create these documents.
 You can start with a word processor or Google Doc and then become more sophisticated.
 Additional options include using a Wiki format, or project management software.

-The advantages to creating these documents are tremendous.
+The advantages of creating these documents are tremendous.
 It means that staff have a first place to look for answers to questions without bothering others.
-It makes for more consistent workflow, and helps everyone be more efficient.
+It makes for a more consistent workflow and helps everyone be more efficient.
 In addition, it makes it harder for staff to say they didn’t know how to do a task.
 Finally, everyone will eventually leave their position.
 It is critical to the smooth operations of any organization to retain their knowledge for the future success of the organization.

 Note, a procedures manual is separate from other important documents an organization should have.
 An employee manual details the organization’s requirements to its employees.
 A policy manual consists of board policies–actions taken by the board to codify certain rules the organization will follow.
 Policies will create the need for procedures to implement those policies, but they should be separate documents.

 - Start with an outline – break the position down into sections.
 This could be by time period (day, week, month, quarter, year) or by type of task.
 You may want to try it both ways.
 Some tasks make more sense divided up by date, others by task category.

 - Not sure what you should include?
 Start with an activity log and write down everything you do for a few weeks.
 That will give you a good starting place for your operations manual.
 Or take a look at your job description and start writing out procedures for each duty listed there.